smlee00/STM32-Keyword-Spotting-with-Edge-Impulse/README.md

 4. Select the **nucleo-f446-ei-kws** folder.
 5. Enable **Copy projects to Workspace**.
 6. Click **Finish**.

-You can replace the *ei-keyword-spotting* file with the Edge Impulse library of your own following the instructions [here](#adding-edge-impulse-library)
+You can replace the *ei-keyword-spotting* file with the Edge Impulse library of your own by following the instructions [here](#adding-edge-impulse-library).